 - 1. Contact Cobalt support if parts are missing.
 Remove the frame from packaging. - 2.
-For normal installations, the frame is designed to be supported in a standard EIA-310 19-inch rack by securing the frame by its four front panel mounting holes only, without added rear support. - If a frame is installed in a truck or equipment case (fly pack), frame support rails (9000-FSB-S or 9000-FSB-L) are recommended for the frame in a rack. - 3.
-On the front panel of the frame, first install right and left screws in the lower holes in the ear brackets (Figure 1, Items A) to hold the frame on the rack.
+For normal installations, the frame is designed to be supported in a standard EIA-310 19-inch rack by securing the frame by its four front panel mounting holes only, without added rear support. - If higher power cards (such as decoders, encoders, or cards processing 4K signals) fill the frame, select an installation location within the rack allowing a 1RU space above the frame for ventilation. - If a frame is installed in a mobile environment OB truck or equipment case (fly pack), frame support rails (9000-FSB-S or 9000-FSB-L) are recommended for the frame in a rack. - 3.
+On the front panel of the frame, first install right and left screws in the lower holes in the ear brackets (Figure 4, Items A) to hold the frame on the rack.
 This makes placement and alignment easier for upper screws put through the ear bracket holes into the rack. - 4.
-On the frame's rear panel, connect an Ethernet cable (Cat 5 or better) to the upper RJ45 port (Figure 4, Item B) on the left side of the frame.
-The lower RJ45 port is reserved for future use. - 5.
+On the frame's rear panel, connect an Ethernet cable (Cat 5 or better) to the RJ45 port (Figure 4, Item B) on the left side of the frame. - 5.
 The power socket on each side of the frame is connected only to the power supply inside.
 There is no cross connection between sockets to power supplies.
-Connect a cable to one or both of the frame's power supply sockets (Figure 4, Items C).
+Connect a cable to one or both of the frame's power supply sockets (Figure 1, Items C).
 Where two power supplies are installed in the frame, use of both sockets provides redundant power to the frame. - 6.
-Connect a cable from a compatible analog timing source to one of the two REF LOOP BNC connectors (Figure 4, Items D) on the rear panel of the frame (REF1 LOOP or REF2 LOOP). - General practice is input on the left and loop out on the right, although looping reference connectors can receive reference input on either connector of the looping pair. - If the open BNC connector is not connected to another device, terminate the connector with a 75 Ohm dummy load. - If no timing source is connected to the frame, there is no need to terminate either REF LOOP connectors.
+Connect a cable from a compatible analog timing source to one of the two REF LOOP BNC connectors (Figure 1, Items D) on the rear panel of the frame (REF1 LOOP or REF2 LOOP). - General practice is input on the left and loop out on the right, although looping reference connectors can receive reference input on either connector of the looping pair.

+If the open BNC connector is not connected to another device, terminate the connector with a 75 Ohm dummy load.

+If no timing source is connected to the frame, there is no need to terminate either REF LOOP connector.